 ~ Son Charles Henry Rose Sr. ~

-Charles married Harriet "Hattie" Smith (1895-1986), the daughter of Albert and Mary Catherine (Moon) Smith, on Dec.
-9, 1912.
-He was age 23, and she 17, at the time of their nuptials.
-Hattie was a distant cousin of her husband's of the family of "Weasel Jake" and Catherine "Katie" (Faidley) Younkin.
+On Dec.
+9, 1912, when he would have been 23 years of age, Charles was joined in the bonds of wedlock with a distant cousin, 17-year-old Harriet "Hattie" Smith (1895-1986), the daughter of Albert and Mary Catherine (Moon) Smith.
+Hattie was of the family of "Weasel Jake" and Catherine "Katie" (Faidley) Younkin.

-The Roses lived on Chickenbone Road at Paddytown, Upper Turkeyfoot Township, Somerset County, where they were farmers.
+The Roses resided along Chickenbone Road at Paddytown, Upper Turkeyfoot Township, Somerset County, where they toiled as farmers for decades.

 Charles was tall and of medium build, with grey eyes and brown hair.
 When he registered for the military draft during World War I, he told the registration officer that he was "ruptured" and had a wife and two children to support.

-The federal census of 1930 shows the Roses living on their farm in Upper Turkeyfoot, with Charles' aged father living in the household.
+The federal census of 1930 shows the Roses dwelling on their farm in Upper Turkeyfoot, with Charles' aged father living in the household, where he was cherished by the grandchildren.
 Charles was listed as a farmer, and son William a laborer on the state highway.

 Charles is mentioned in Wayne Bittinger's 1986 volume, The Bittinger, Bittner, Biddinger, and Bidinger Families--and Their Kin--of Garrett County, Maryland.
 This family also is documented in Olive Duff's family history notes, Moon Genealogy.